Revealing Shoe & Boot Construction: Welt, Cement, Mixed & More

 - Insole: an insole which is the visible area where you lay your foot.
 A full grain leather insole is preferred by the experienced cobblers.

 - Welt rib: the insole board has a welt rib attached to it.
-This rib attaches everything together.
+This rib connects everything together.

 - Outsole: an outsole which is the bottom part usually referred to as `the sole’ where the treads reside